contiv/vpp/docs/MANUAL_INSTALL_CAVIUM.md

 or `yum update` to get the latest version of kubeadm.

 On each host with multiple NICs where the NIC that will be used for Kubernetes management traffic is not the one pointed to by the default route out of the host, a [custom management network][12] for Kubernetes must be configured.

 #### Using Kubernetes 1.10 and above
 In K8s 1.10, support for huge pages in a pod has been introduced.
 For now, this feature must be either disabled or memory limit must be defined for vswitch container.

-Successfuly was tested this case:
+This case was successfully tested:
 To define memory limit, append the following snippet to vswitch container in deployment yaml file:
 ```
           resources:
             limits:
               hugepages-1Gi: 8Gi
               memory: 8Gi